Rabí

 Rabí (Rabi) is a town in Klatovy District in the Plzeň Region of the Czech Republic.
 It has about 500 inhabitants.
+The town is located on the Otava River in the Bohemian Forest Foothills.

-It is known for ruins of the Rabí Castle, one of the biggest castles in the country.
+Rabí is known for ruins of the Rabí Castle, one of the largest castles in the country, which is protected as a national cultural monument.
 The historic town centre is well preserved and is protected as an urban monument zone.

 Administrative division

 Rabí consists of three municipal parts (in brackets population according to the 2021 census):